simongravelle/publication-data/gravelle-2023-langmuir/README.md

 Authors: Simon Gravelle, Sabina Haber-Pohlmeier, Carlos Mattea, Siegfried Stapf, Christian Holm, and Alexander Schlaich Publication Date: May 19, 2023

-This [repository](https://github.com/simongravelle/gravelle2023langmuir) is associated with [our 2023 publication](https://doi.org/10.1021/acs.langmuir.3c00036) in Langmuir, in which we investigate the properties of water confined withing salt crust using both NMR experiments and molecular dynamics simulations.
+This folder is associated with [our 2023 publication](https://doi.org/10.1021/acs.langmuir.3c00036) in Langmuir, in which we investigate the properties of water confined withing salt crust using both NMR experiments and molecular dynamics simulations.

 ![](figures/TOC.jpg)